-If you think that there is a mistake or if you have any questions about our offer, please contact us to discuss before you accept our offer at email@example.com.
+If you think that there is a mistake or if you have any questions about our offer, please contact us to discuss before you accept our offer:

-Your attention is particularly drawn to clauses 6, 8 and 10 which include important information about our rights to vary our Contract with you (including the Services (as defined below) provided under the Contract), our liability to you and our rights to terminate the Contract with you.
+These clauses include important information about our rights to make changes to our Contract with you (including the Services (as defined below) provided under the Contract), our liability to you and our rights to terminate the Contract with you.

 1. ABOUT US

 1.1 Leeds Trinity University is a company limited by guarantee and a registered charity with Company No. 6305220.
 Our registered place of business is at Brownberrie Lane, Horsforth, Leeds, West Yorkshire, LS18 5HD (the "University").

 1.2 “You” or “Your” or “the Student” means the person offered a place at the University and has accepted it in accordance with clause 2.1 below.

 2.1 We will issue you with an Offer Letter which details our offer of a place on a course to study with us.
 The Offer Letter will provide you with important information about:

 2.1.1 the course, tuition, assessment and other related services we will provide to you;